dcomms/dcomms/docs/drp_whitepaper.md

 ### DRP-level DDoS on entire network

-DDoS attack on entire P2P network(s) is possible if an attacker operates a botnet of peers X and at some time synchronously the peers X start sending some packets. **Countermeasures:**
+DDoS attack on entire P2P network(s) is possible if an attacker operates a botnet of peers X and at some time synchronously the peers X start sending some packets - INVITEs or REGISTERs. **Countermeasures:**

 - require some work done by new neighbors:
   - have new neighbor reply to CAPTCHA when entering into network. request CAPTCHA at RP.